dqsongtianhao/Triggering-Effect-Models/README.md

 Folder Table1 includes simulation code (main.R for generation, analysis.R for creating summary tables) and simulation results (.RData, created by clusters) for simulating self-triggering models (Table 1 in the paper).
 Folder Table2 includes simulation code (main.R for generation, analysis.R for creating summary tables) and simulation results (.RData, created by clusters) for simulating competing-triggering models (Table 2 in the paper).

-Data, code and results for Li-Fraumeni syndrome analysis are not available due to data safety concerns.
+Data, code and results for Li-Fraumeni syndrome analysis are available upon request from the corresponding author of the paper, Dr. [Paul Albert](mailto:albertp@mail.nih.gov).